hackgvl/nights/.github/ISSUE_TEMPLATE/post-event-tasks-and-wrap-up.md

 - [ ] Update [Snack Greenville](https://docs.google.com/document/d/1ZBEl61eH4kB6NVHqjrlEgnYyRrfONAyJoQXFcH5muaQ/edit) doc with food and drink usage and pricing
 - [ ] Use name tags to determine actual attendance based on registered, walk-ins, and guests
 - [ ] Update Meetup attendance with _No Show_ and walk-ins
-- [ ] Send volunteers info on being reimbursed
+- [ ] Send volunteers info about sending in receipts and being reimbursed by David Siglin of RefactorGVL
 - [ ] Pack and store leftover drinks, utensils, sign holders, and such
 - [ ] Post wrap-up / thank you on Slack.
-Jim saved a template _hg-nights-wrap-up-thank-you-template.txt_
+Jim saved a template _TEMPLATE-hg-nights-wrap-up-thank-you-post-event.docx_
 - [ ] Post presenter videos online
 - [ ] Clone each of the [template GitHub issues for HG Nights](https://github.com/hackgvl/nights/issues/new/choose)
 - [ ] Create a new [HG Nights project view / tab](https://github.com/orgs/hackgvl/projects/6/) for the upcoming event by duplicating the previous view and changing and saving the _label:_ filter on that view.